Lok Bhavan, Panaji: Cannon Point

 On the western side just a three minutes drive from the main palace through the dense vegetation is a spot named "Cannon Point".
 A small park complete with pathways and lighting have been provided at this location owing to its scenic nature.
 Two old Portuguese-era cannons were retrieved from the shore below and placed on pedestals here.

 The Jetty

 There is also a non-operational jetty located where the Mandovi river joins the sea.
 It is presumed to have been in active use in the yesteryear's.
 Near the Portuguese era jetty is a flat area bound with scores of trees particularly the coconut tree, that gives enchanting Goa its paradise charm.
-This is an deal place to relax and let time pass in the typical Sussegado style.
+This is a deal place to relax and let time pass in the typical Sussegado style.
 There is also a small narrow sandy strip but the place is not practical for swimming.
 Customary to Goan way of life, an old well daunts the estate at a comfortable 30 meters away from the sea coast.